Skip to main content

 Quinn, R.B. and Mangione, T.W.
 "Jobsat '72 and its Kinfolk--a Brief Manual."
 In The 1969-1970 Survey of Working Conditions: Chronicles of an Unfinished Enterprise.
 Ann Arbor, MI: Survey Research Center, Institute for Social Research, University of Michigan, 1973.

-Areas of Interest The global job satisfaction variables can be found in the "CPS" area of interest on the main NLSY79 data set.
-All individual job satisfaction items are located in the year-specific miscellaneous ("Misc. xxxx") areas of interest.
-The government jobs program variables can be found in the "Government Jobs" area of interest.
+Areas of Interest The global job satisfaction variables can be found in the "CPS" and "Job Information" areas of interest.
+All individual job satisfaction items are located in "Job Information" (1979, 1981, 1982) and "CPS" (1980) areas of interest, while government jobs program variables can be found in "Government Jobs."

 Job Characteristics Index